tensorflow/tfjs/docs/OPTIMIZATION_PURE_GPU_PIPELINE.md

 `tensor.dataSync()` and `tensor.data()`, however both will download data from GPU to CPU.
 In the latest release, we have added `tensor.dataToGPU()`, which returns a `GPUData` type.

+# For webgl backend
-The example below shows how to get the tensor texture by calling `datatoGPU`.
-Also see this [example code](https://github.com/tensorflow/tfjs-examples/tree/master/gpu-pipeline) for details.
+The example below shows how to get the tensor texture by calling `dataToGPU`.
+Also see this [example code](https://github.com/tensorflow/tfjs-examples/tree/master/gpu-pipeline/webgl) for details.

 ```javascript
 // Getting the texture that holds the data on GPU.